giswqs/geog-414/book/duckdb/01_duckdb_intro.md

 SELECT * FROM duckdb_extensions();
 ```

-Select the text and press `Shift+Enter`.
+Select the text and press `Ctrl+Enter`.
 If the keyboard shortcut is working, you should see the following output in the terminal:

 ![](https://i.imgur.com/5mGW8hj.png)